ishan29jain/course-recommender/README.md

 ---

 ## 📂 Project Structure
+This project is organized as follows:

 course-recommender/
-- **app.py**                    # Streamlit dashboard for the course recommender system ├── Course_Recommender_Colab.ipynb # Jupyter notebook for model building and data analysis ├── requirements.txt           # Project dependencies
-├── udemy_course_data.csv      # Dataset used for recommendations
-└── README.md                  # Project documentation
+├── app.py                     # Streamlit dashboard for the course recommender system (Main app) ├── Course_Recommender_Colab.ipynb # Jupyter notebook for model building and data analysis ├── requirements.txt           # List of required Python packages and their versions ├── udemy_course_data.csv      # The core dataset used for training and recommendations └── README.md                  # Project documentation (this file)

 ---